 You used the class Sprite in a simple way to graphically represent the main character of the game.
 Other classes are available to refine the graphic representation of objects.

-It is indeed possible to use the RPGSprite class deriving from Sprite and which associates depth with the image.
-It can be interesting to play with depth to, for example, place the character in front or behind an object for example.
+For example, the RPGSprite class models a Sprite with a depth.
+It can be used to place the character in front or behind an object.

 Furthermore, a Sprite or RPGSprite does not necessarily correspond to a unique representation.